bvds/gauge-field-analyze/saddle-lib/README.md

 associated libraries.
 Then modify `Makefile` to point to these libraries.

-### CentOs

-On CentOs, had to provide a link for the LAPACK and BLAS libraries like this:  `sudo ln -s liblapack.so.3 liblapack.so`

-### Intel MKL
+### BLAS libraries

+The code has been tested against various versions of the BLAS libraries.
+It appears that OpenBLAS is the fastest.

+1. OpenBLAS.
+Compile from source (GitHub) and install in `/opt` (default).

+2. Blis.
+Compile from source (GitHub) and install in `/usr/local` (default).

+3. Intel MKL.
+Install the libaray in `/opt` (default).
-One can link to the Intel Math Kernel Library for the sparse matrix-vector multiplications.
+One can also link to the Intel Math Kernel Library for the sparse matrix-vector multiplications.
-*  Onstall the library in the default directory (`/opt`)
-*  The dynamic linker needs to find the library:
+The dynamic linker needs to find the library:
      *  Create file `/etc/ld.so.conf.d/mkl.conf`
         containing `/opt/intel/mkl/lib/intel64`
      *  run `sudo ldconfig`

 ### LibRSB